babashka/babashka/README.md

 ### Current file path

-This variable `*file*` contains the full path of the file that is currently being executed:
+The var `*file*` contains the full path of the file that is currently being
+executed:

 ``` shellsession
 $ cat example.clj